 Beware of counterfeit imitations that look like the Dominator and have been sold under several different names.
-There is more than one imitation of our antennas being made however, the most prolific counterfeiter was once a trusted distributor of our genuine products.
-Marko Seruga at * PCS Electronics in Slovenia, sold the original antenna for several years before breaking his written agreements with Norwalk Electronics to proceed with counterfeiting the imitation Exterminator FM antenna and * Exterminator Two antennas.
-Marko has also implicated Peter van der Kolk of * Dream Machine Radio / * DMR Electronics as a PCS distributor in the Netherlands.
+There is more than one imitation of our antennas being made however, the worst counterfeiter is Marko Seruga at * PCS Electronics in Slovenia.
+This counterfeit is being sold as the Exterminator FM antenna and * Exterminator II antennas.
+Marko has also implicated Peter van der Kolk of * Dream Machine Radio / * DMR Electronics, as a PCS distributor in the Netherlands.
 Both have falsely advertised the original antenna while selling the counterfeit Exterminator antenna.
-Without understanding the technical characteristics behind the Dominators performance, these dishonest people have plowed right into one mistake after another while claiming the changes have resulted in advantages that are non existent.Hidden Costs with Cheap Exterminator Antenna Counterfeits.
+Without understanding the technical characteristics behind the Dominators performance, PCS Electronics has plowed right into one mistake after another while claiming the changes have resulted in advantages that are non existent.Hidden Costs with Cheap Exterminator Antenna Counterfeits.

 Large Exterminator shipping package prior to placement inside wooden crate.